-The above evidence indicates that the current level of fishing mortality should allow the stock to continue to recover from its recruitment impaired state.
+The above evidence indicates that the current level of fishing mortality should allow the stock to continue to recover from its recruitment impaired state, however the rate of recovery will depend on the magnitude of future harvest.

 On the basis of the evidence provided above, Mulloway in New South Wales is classified as a recovering stock.